-A study published by the Brookings Institution54 concludes that, across the U.S., poverty became more concentrated in disadvantaged neighborhoods between 2000 and 2012.55 The study notes that after two economic downturns and the subsequent periods of trepid recovery, which failed to improve conditions for all residents, the number of people living below the federal poverty line (\$23,492 for a family of four in 2012)56 reached record highs.
-And more of these low-income communities were now in the suburbs, marking a significant shift from 2000, when the number of poor was higher in urban areas.57 This shift only adds to the growing number of challenges faced by suburban jurisdictions that are already ill-equipped to deal with a growing low-income population.58
+A study published by the Brookings Institution128 notes that after two economic downturns and the subsequent periods of trepid recovery, which failed to improve conditions for all residents, the number of people living below the federal poverty line (\$23,492 for a family of four in 2012)129 reached record highs.
+The study concludes that, across the U.S., poverty became more concentrated in disadvantaged neighborhoods between 2000 and 2012.130 And more of these low-income communities were now in the suburbs, marking a significant shift from 2000, when the number of poor was higher in urban areas.131 This shift only adds to the growing number of challenges faced by suburban jurisdictions that may be ill- equipped to deal with a growing low-income population.132

-At the same time that the share of low-income residents living in concentrated poverty rises, the racial and ethnic makeup of low- and high-poverty neighborhoods is also changing.
+At the same time that the share of low-income residents living in concentrated poverty is rising, the racial and ethnic makeup of low- and high-poverty neighborhoods is also changing.
 Lower-poverty neighborhoods have become somewhat more diverse since 2000, although residents of these neighborhoods remain largely White.
 In contrast, minority residents, who experience heightened disadvantage at higher rates than White residents, continue to make up a disproportionate share of residents in high-poverty neighborhoods.

-A study conducted by Harvard University59 finds substantial evidence that young children (ages four to 12) whose families move to lower-poverty neighborhoods are more likely to attend college, are less likely to become single parents, and have substantially higher incomes.
+A study conducted by Harvard University133 finds substantial evidence that young children (ages four to 12) whose families move to lower-poverty neighborhoods are more likely to attend college, are less likely to become single parents, and have substantially higher incomes.
 The study analyzed data collected by the U.S. Department of Housing and Urban Development (HUD), starting in the 1990s, on 4,600 families who at the time lived in public housing.